 5. If you do not want a meeting or it is not possible, Mark Davies will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 working days of sending you the acknowledgement letter

 6. At this stage, if you are still not satisfied, you should contact us again to explain why you remain unhappy with our response and we will review your comments.
 Depending on the matter we may at this stage arrange for another Director to review the decision.

 7. We will write to you within 14 working days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

 8. If you are not satisfied with our handling of your complaint, you can ask the;

-- within six months of receiving a final written response from us about your complaint and,
+This must be done within six months of receiving a final written response from us about your complaint.

 - If your complaint is specifically about our bill, you have the right to object to it and apply for an assessment of it under part III of the Solicitors Act 1974.
 If you should choose to exercise this right, and the court is assessing our bill, you may be unable to use the Legal Ombudsman service.

 - If you are complaining as a business client, unless you are a “micro business” (as defined by the European Union), you may not be able to use the Legal Ombudsman scheme and should check the guidance on Legal Ombudsman’s website.